nprapps/interactive-template/readme.rst

     //get the template source and compile it var template = dot.compile( require("./_tmpl.html") );

-In a similar fashion, to add more CSS to our project, we would create a new LESS file in ``src/css``, then update our ``src/css/seed.less`` file to import it like so:
+Similarly, to add more CSS to our project, we would create a new LESS file in ``src/css``, then update our ``src/css/seed.less`` file to import it like so: